 They also note that finding a sweet spot for ROI is more important than cost, since the profits can offset the costs.

 How much do PPC advertising (SEM, paid search) services cost? ($2,750 per month management fee or 20%-30% of ad spend + $500-$5,000 per month management fee)

 Pay-per-click advertising, also called SEM (Search Engine Marketing) involves creating ads that appear in search engine results when people search for a particular word or phrase.

 Pay per click services can include campaign setup, campaign management, and creating landing pages.

 Agencies use a number of different pricing models, such as charging you by a percentage of the ad spend, a percentage of ad spend plus a management fee, a flat rate, or performance-based pricing.

 CallRail estimated 15-30% of your ad spend and/or a management fee of $500-$5,000+ per month to be the pricing spectrum in 2019.

 A survey of agencies and consultants by Credo found that hiring an agency for a year might cost about $33,000, including management fees for two ad channels, onboarding fee, and "15% of spend above $10,000 in monthly ad spend", which comes out to about $2,750 per month.

-Inbound content marketing involves creating content (such as blog posts, videos, whitepapers, or webinars) in order to attract, engage, and delight existing clients.
+Inbound content marketing involves creating content (such as blog posts, videos, and white papers) in order to attract, engage, and delight existing clients.

 InvestisDigital points out that in order to do this, further services like creating a content marketing strategy, doing keyword and market research, SEO, persona building, content promotion, content auditing, analytics reporting, and updating older content is also necessary.